veereshhalagegowda/platformDocumentation/1.0.0/Components/Charts/Ngx Charts/ngx-area-chart.md

 ### How to use
 1. Open the newly created page.
-2. Drag and drop the line chart from Ngx Charts category.
+2. Drag and drop the area chart from Ngx Charts category.
 3. Switch to **Ts** file of the page and then declare the variable and provide values for the dataset.
 The sample is given below:-
     * Dataset which consists of all other parameters like labels, and legends.
         ```ts